- Dollar-cost averaging (DCA) helps us ride out market lows and enjoy the gains later.

 This is because you buy more when market prices are low and less when prices are high.
 DCA can work to your advantage during a downturn, as you ride out the lows to enjoy the recovery later.

-Let’s take a look at the stock market crash in the early 2000s, when the dotcom bubble burst.
-If you had followed a DCA schedule to invest in global equities, by investing $1,000 every month over the 70-month period between 31 Mar 2000 and 31 Dec 2005, your return would have steadily accumulated to about 28% by the end of the period.
+Let’s take a look at the stock market crash in the early 2000s when the dot-com bubble burst.
+If you had followed a DCA schedule to invest in global equities, by investing $1,000 every month over 70 months between 31 Mar 2000 and 31 Dec 2005, your return would have steadily accumulated to about 28% by the end of the period.

 That far exceeds the paltry interest rates you would have earned if you had simply left that money in a savings account and decided not to invest during this decline.
-Singapore banks’ savings deposit rates were about 1.28% per annum in 2000, and had tumbled to 0.23% by 2004 and 0.26% in 2005.
+Savings deposit rates offered by banks in Singapore were 1.34% in January 2000 and had tumbled to 0.23% by the end of 2004 and 0.26% in 2005.

 Assuming you invested the lump sum a tad later, on 30 June 2003, because you hesitated while trying to time your entry, the return would be lower at 50.5%.
 That is from missing just two periods of rebounds (month-on-month increases of 7.4% and 5.4% in October and November 2002, followed by 8.9% and 5.7% in April and May 2003).